kopertop/blog/_posts/2017-10-25-migrating-to-email-api.markdown

 ## Conclusion

 Auth0's Search API uses ElasticSearch.
 Anyone who's ever dealt with ElasticSearch knows how complicated it can be to get it right.
-What makes Auth0's situation even more complex is that they're using it to host *customers* data, which can be any random format, not something that adhears to a strict format.
+What makes Auth0's situation even more complex is that they're using it to host *customers* data, which can be any random format, not something that adheres to a strict format.
 Auth0 knows this, and they've come up with a good solution for 90% of the use-cases for search.

 The only other place at Cannabiz we use search is on the management console, to lookup users accounts when they have a complaint.
 It's not a mission-critical use-case, so if there's temporary issues in the search API, it no longer will mean we can't create new users, or link user accounts by email addresses.
 We had already added work-around logic to prevent a search API outage from blocking all user authentication, but now we can also rest assured that it won't impact *anything mission critical*.

-### Email Search is more limitted, but fits the general use case
+### Email Lookup is more limitted, but fits the general use case

-Email Searching doesn't solve all of the problems.
+The Email Lookup API doesn't solve all of the problems.
 Auth0 will still need to work on making the Search API more resiliant and reliable for developers, but it's no longer a critical issue.
 The issue identified fits our use case, and probably will fit yours too.
 It might take a little bit more work to get into your workflow, but it's well worth it to ensure users have a good experience.

-For new developers just starting out, the new API is actually simpler.
+For developers just starting out, the new API is actually simpler.
 Instead of having to craft a special query, you just hit an endpoint.

 ### There are more use-cases than just the Account-linking rule

 As you can see from our use-case, looking up a user by email is useful to a lot more applications then just an Auth0 rule to merge accounts.
-In fact, we're currently using it to help us with account creation, and we're using it to link users from Auth0 to our Analytics platform.
-The new API should also be significantly less resource-intensive for Auth0, and with fewer people using the Search API for these frequent request, hopefully even the Search API will have fewer requests, which should make it less stressed and more reliable in the long run.
+In fact, we're currently using it to help us with account creation, and we're using it to link users from Auth0 to our analytics platform.
+The new API should also be significantly less resource-intensive for Auth0, and with fewer people using the Search API for these frequent requests, hopefully even the Search API will have fewer requests, which should make it less stressed and more reliable in the long run.

-Yes, search still needs to be fixed, but this API should reduce the impact search has on your workflow.